DIY gallbladder flushes, like an olive oil cleanse, are popular. But, do they really work, and do they pose any health risks? Read on to find out.

 Your gallbladder is very small and located just below your liver.
 It serves to store bile produced by your liver to aid in the digestion of fats in your diet.
 The most common concern with your gallbladder is gallstones.

 You’re at an increased risk for gallstones if you are a woman, if you are obese, and as you age.
+Rapid weight loss and sickle cell disease are also risk factors.
 There may also be a genetic component, but there is not sufficient evidence to prove this.
-Sugars and saturated fat also increases your risk for gallstones, although other diet factors are largely unknown.
+Saturated fat may increase your risk for gallstones, and unsaturated fats may decrease your risk, although other diet factors are largely unknown.

 Safe Treatment for Gallstones